 The best earplugs are those that block the most sound, so finding the best earplug should be as easy as looking for the earplug with the highest noise reduction rating (NRR), a laboratory measurement of how many decibels (dB) of sound they block However, a high NRR means nothing if the earplug isn't in your ear.
 Comfort and ease of insertion are also important factors in determining the best earplug.

-With an NRR of 32 decibels, Hearos Ultimate Softness Series earplugs' (*Est. $7 for 20 pairs) ability to block out sound is surpassed only by their comfort.
+Hearos Ultimate Softness Series earplugs' (*Est. $7 for 20 pairs) ability to block out sound (NRR of 32 decibels) is surpassed only by their comfort.
 Reviewers say they are a particularly good choice for sleeping because of their softness -- they even allow you to sleep comfortably on your side.
 Beyond that, experts and consumers say they effectively reduce the noise from some of the loudest machines in our environment, including motorcycles, jackhammers and F-16 fighter jets.
 On the downside -- you may sleep through your alarm.

 The bigger sibling of the Hearos line, Hearos Xtreme Protection Series earplugs (*Est. $5 for 14 pairs) have an NRR rating of 33 dB, the highest rating available for disposable earplugs, Several expert sources choose them as tops for sleeping, but they get their best reviews from those with larger ear canals, and they don't get as much praise for comfort as the Ultimate Softness Series.